 Rising demands of rapid urban growth compromise the environment and consequently increases climate change.
-Human activities are altering the composition of the atmosphere to such an extent that it will absorb
+Human activities are altering the composition of the atmosphere to such an extent that it will absorb and store increasing amounts of energy in the troposphere within the coming century.
+This will result in the atmosphere heating up, altering weather and climate patterns.
+This will lead to various impacts including changes to precipitation, seasons, micro-climates and habitat stability.
+The impact of climate change also has the potential to negatively impact on the economy, natural resources and social sectors in the Cederberg area as is expected in the rest of South Africa.
+Climate change will affect most economic areas such as:

 Agricultural and food security

 Industrial development

 Energy

 Transportation

 Coastal Management

 Biodiversity

 Mountains

 Water resources

 Electricity

 Disaster management